muyun/dev.kbs/README.md

 #### functions
-* A personal blog based on Flask
+* A personal blog service

 * TODO
   - a personal bookmark or newsletter service
   - e-commerce ?